HolyBlackCat/cpp-tutorials/tooling/articles/choosing_compiler_and_more.md

 You can use any IDE with any of those combinations, with more or less effort (e.g. using Visual Studio while compiling for MinGW might cause [intellisense](https://learn.microsoft.com/en-us/visualstudio/ide/using-intellisense?view=vs-2022) to misbehave).

 **"ABI"** stands for ["application binary interface"](https://en.wikipedia.org/wiki/Application_binary_interface).
 Loosely speaking, if two compilers use the same ABI, you can use any library compiled with one compiler with another.
 Some C (not C++) libraries might be compatible regardless.
-(In the explanation above I called those "MinGW-compatible mode" vs "MSVC-compatible mode".)
+(In the explanation above, "MinGW-compatible mode" vs "MSVC-compatible mode" refers to the ABI.)

-**"Sanitizers"** are automatic tools that you can enable to help you catch bugs: ASAN ("Address Sanitizer") for pointer errors, UBSAN for some other undefined behavior.
+**"Sanitizers"** are tools that add extra checks to your programs to help catch bugs: ASAN ("Address Sanitizer") for pointer errors, UBSAN for some other undefined behavior.
 (Note that on Linux, both GCC and Clang support both ASAN and UBSAN, plus some sanitizers not available on Windows.)

 <sup>* - You can use UBSAN, but [in a weird mode](https://stackoverflow.com/a/59083808/2752075) that doesn't display errors and just crashes when a violation is detected.</sup><br/>

 ## Choosing a compiler

-All three are viable, but here's my personal order or preference:
+All three are viable, but my personal order or preference is: (best to worst)

 1. Clang - It's nice to have support for different C++ standard libraries and ABIs.
 For some platforms it's the only compiler (e.g. Emscripten, Android NDK).